MBNA

-MBNA Corporation was a bank holding company and parent company of wholly owned subsidiary MBNA America Bank, N.A., headquartered in Wilmington, Delaware, prior to being acquired by Bank of America in 2006.
+MBNA Corporation (Initialism from Maryland Bank National Association) was a bank holding company and parent company of wholly owned subsidiary MBNA America Bank, N.A., headquartered in Wilmington, Delaware, prior to being acquired by Bank of America in 2006.

 History

 The former Maryland National Bank, once the largest banking chain in Maryland, originated as the Baltimore Trust Company in the early 1900s.
 It later was challenged by the expenses and problems from the building of its landmark red brick, masonry, and limestone art deco-style skyscraper in downtown Baltimore at 10 Light Street between East Redwood (known as German Street before World War I) and East Baltimore Streets.
 Construction began on the new BTC Building in 1924.
 Upon completion in 1929, it became the tallest building in Baltimore (and Maryland), surpassing the neighboring Citizens National Bank to the south.
-It opened just before the avalanche of economic disaster and unemployment following the Wall Street Crash of 1929.
+It opened just before the avalanche of economic disaster and unemployment following the Wall Street crash of 1929.
 After a series of reorganizations during the "New Deal" administration of 32nd President Franklin D. Roosevelt (and his bank holiday shortly after taking office in March 1933), the bank was reorganized as the Maryland National Bank.

 Maryland National's parent, bank holding company MNC Financial, began offering credit cards in the 1960s.

 In the early 1980s, Maryland banks lobbied the Maryland General Assembly for legislation to permit higher interest rates on credit-card charges, but lawmakers refused.
 The neighboring state of Delaware, by contrast, had removed interest-rate restrictions in 1981.
 When Maryland failed to do the same, MNC Financial moved its credit-card business across the state line.
 MBNA was founded in 1982 as Maryland Bank, N.A.